Sustainable Cooks

 • Lock the lid into place and set the steam release handle (valve on top) to “Sealing”.

 • When the rice has finished cooking, the Instant Pot will beep and switch to ”keep warm".
-Press the keep warm/off button until the Instant Pot turns off.
+Turn it to "off".

 • Carefully open the lid and fluff the rice with a fork or rice scoop.